MaxStange1005/ATLAS-OpenData-Higgs-NeuralNetworks/README.md

   - Knowledge of numpy (required) and maybe also pandas (helpful but not necessary)
   - Jupyter Notebook
 - Basic concepts of machine learning

-## Student Notebook and Solution Notebook
-Work in Progress

-## TODO:
-- How to distribute data?